 Go to your local bank and open a simple savings account.
 It is the simplest way to get started on saving for your future.
 You don’t have to put much into it at first, but opening an account is at least the first step in the right direction.

 If your employer offers direct deposit of your paychecks, take advantage of it.
 Another great idea is to have only what you need for bills and daily living (that figure you came up with on your budget a minute ago) deposited into your checking account, and have the rest go into the savings account.
 If you don’t see the money, you are less often to miss it when it goes into savings.

-Take advantage of employer sponsored savings plans.
+Take advantage of employer-sponsored savings plans.

 The less you have to pay each month against your debt, the more you will have to put aside in savings.
 Focus on paying down high-interest loans and credit cards as quickly as possible.
-By paying these debts off as quickly as possible, you can really start to see the money going into your savings grow.
+By paying these debts off as soon as possible, you can start to see the money going into your savings grow.

-One of our latest posts 14 Practical Tips To Attaining Financial Freedom includes saving money tips, ways to cut your spending and how to build that much-needed emergency fund.
+One of our latest posts, 14 Practical Tips To Attaining Financial Freedom, includes saving money tips, ways to cut your spending and how to build that much-needed emergency fund.

 Another similar incentive would be to sign up for an account that helps and encourages you to save for specific goals.